 Jehovah's Witnesses certainly claim to believe, to trust, or to exercise faith in the Son of God, yet virtually no one in any congregation will partake of the bread and the wine when opportunity is given and these

-passed around among them.
-Although these elements are meant to testify intimately of the broken body and shed blood of the Saviour, the Witnesses refuse them because they are taught
+elements are passed around among them.
+Although these elements are meant to testify intimately of the broken body and shed blood of the Saviour of the world and to unite together all those who truly believe, the Witnesses refuse them because they are taught

 Well, did you know that to genuinely believe in the Son of God brings with that belief some